 \section{Conclusions}

 The analysis of cosmological evolution under the HDE model, using the GO cutoff, confirms that, in a spatially flat universe, dynamics inevitably culminate in a big rip singularity.
 Incorporating spatial curvature into this standard framework demonstrates that spacetime topology plays a crucial role in evolution: a closed universe invariably maintains phantom behavior with a deceleration parameter less than $-1$, while an open universe exhibits more complex dynamics, transitioning between quintessence, de Sitter, and phantom phases.
 It is crucial to note that positive curvature acts as a catalyst for expansion, causing the future singularity to occur earlier than in the flat case.
 In this sense, the GO holographic setup provides a purely geometric route to phantom behavior and big-rip singularities, without invoking exotic fluids with $\omega<-1$.
 Comparison with the standard phantom fluid plus curvature shows that the qualitative role of $k$ is similar in both descriptions.
 However, in the GO case, the origin of the instability is encoded in the holographic cutoff itself rather than in the matter sector.
 Critically, extending the holographic framework with Kaniadakis or Barrow entropic corrections fails to soften this geometric singularity.
 Because the GO cutoff shrinks at high expansion rates, the corresponding $\mathcal{O}(L^{2})$ or $\mathcal{O}(L^{\Delta-2})$ entropic modifications either decay or actively accelerate the cosmic divergence.
 Our findings establish that thermodynamic deformations in the entropy-area alone are structurally insufficient to counter purely geometric phantom acceleration.
 Instead, a robust transition from a big rip to an asymptotic little rip requires the inclusion of macroscopic, irreversible thermodynamical processes.
 Mechanisms such as continuous non-equilibrium particle creation generate a negative pressure proportional to the Hubble rate.
 This supplies the necessary $\mathcal{O}(H^{2})$ and $\mathcal{O}(H)$ scaling required to persistently neutralize the phantom divergence at high energies.
 Therefore, we conclude that while spacetime geometry dictates the phantom evolution and the curvature adjusts its timing, it is the irreversible macroscopic thermodynamics of the cosmic fluid that could ultimately lead the universe toward a different fate.

-In contrast, incorporating entropic corrections through the Kaniadakis parameter significantly modifies the universe's evolution.
-Unlike the standard model, this generalized scenario admits a stationary de Sitter-type solution and evolves toward a little rip singularity.
-In this regime, the Hubble parameter diverges as the redshift approaches $-1$, corresponding to infinite cosmic time, in contrast to the finite-time divergence characteristic of the big rip.
-Finally, the inclusion of curvature within the Kaniadakis framework reveals that while spatial topology quantitatively modifies the expansion rate, acting as an additional source of expansion, it does not alter the qualitative nature of the future singularity.
-Consequently, entropic deformation is the dominant factor determining the singularity's structure, preserving the little-rip character regardless of first-order curvature corrections.